Assigning codes to text, image or video segments in MAXQDA is known as “coding”.

 The process of coding can be done in many different ways, but you always start by selecting a part of a text or an image in the “Document Browser” with your mouse.
 You can see an example of a selected text passage in the “Document Browser” below:

 Coding texts and image segments in a PDF

-You can select a text in a PDF as you would in a text document.
+You can select text segments in a PDF as usual by highlighting them with the mouse.

-If you want to select an image in a PDF, e.g. because you want to analyze a scanned PDF whose text cannot be converted into a “selectable” text using OCR (character recognition), you can use the mouse to draw a frame.
-To do this, you only have to start the welection process in an area that does not contain any selectable characters.
+If you want to select an image in a PDF, for example, because you want to analyze a scanned PDF whose text cannot be converted into a “selectable” text using OCR (character recognition), you can use the mouse to draw a frame.
+To do this, you only have to start the selection process in an area that does not contain any selectable characters.
 You can adjust the selected area later by clicking the corners and dragging them to a suitable size.

 Selecting segments of images